 How Much Does A Second Monitor Affect FPS?

-So, in order to determine how running two monitors affect FPS, we will need to run some tests to see what the difference actually is.
+So, to determine how running two monitors affects FPS, we will need to run some tests to see what the difference actually is.

 For this test, we decided to use a desktop PC with a Core i7 10700K CPU and RTX 3060 GPU.
 We benchmarked Shadow Of The Tomb Raider at 1440p with the highest settings.
 To make the test interesting, we decided to use a total of four monitors.
 And we repeated the benchmark five times to determine the average FPS.
 Here are the results.